Scottish Children's Reporter Administration: Referral mechanism

 Referrals are made to SCRA about children who may be in need of legal intervention to help them address their needs and/or behaviour.
 The referral may be made on offence grounds and/or care and protection grounds.
 Most referrals are received from the police, social work departments or schools.
 However, parents, family members, carers or any concerned member of the public can also contact the Children's Reporter.
 These grounds are contained within statute namely, Section 67(2) of the Children's Hearings (Scotland) Act, 2011.

 Each case is assigned to a Children's Reporter employed by SCRA.
 The Reporter investigates the case and decides whether or not compulsory measures of supervision may be required.
 If, in the Reporter's opinion, such measures are required, a Hearing will be arranged.
 The Reporter may take other steps short of arranging a Hearing, for example arrange for some form of restorative justice.

 Referral statistics

-53,883 children were referred in 2005/6 and 87% of referrals came from the police.
-This represents a doubling in the number of referrals since the SCRA took responsibility for Children's Reporters.
+8,839 children were referred to the Children's Reporter in 2025/ 2026 and 74.4% of referrals came from the police.
+Referrals received in 2025/ 2026 decreased by 9.7% from 2024/ 2025.

-In 2005, 16,470 children (33%) were referred to the Reporter for an offence and 33,379 children (67%) were referred on non-offence grounds (i.e. concern for their safety or welfare).

-In 2015–16, there were 15,329 referrals received, which represented 1.7% of all children and young people in Scotland; 2,761 of the referrals were on offence grounds.